Skip to main content

 Recommended preparation

-Before using Rooms, we recommend that you turn the configuration setting to Turn Off the Streaming Permission Prompt in-headset.
+1. Allow devices to skip in-headset streaming prompt: Turn Off the Streaming Permission Prompt in-headset by adjusting the configuration setting.
 This will make the process of starting a room and viewing screens seamless for you and your end users.

 Create a Room